ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin.md

 1. Run `Assign and Connect`

 ??? question "Is the order important?"
-    Yes, the order in which you *select* will determine how the rigids are **connected**.
+    Yes, the order in which you *select* will determine how the markers are **connected**.

-    Your first selection is extra important, as it determines whether to start a *new* chain, like for the `hip_ctl`, or to *continue* from an existing chain, like the `torso_ctl`.
+    Your first selection is extra important, as it determines whether to start a *new* group, like for the `hip_ctl`, or to *add to* an existing group, like the `torso_ctl`.

     In this case, we would very much like our arm to be connected to the torso.

 ??? question "Can I skip the clavicles?"
-    Yes, if you have extra controls - such as `twist` or `bend` -  you do *not* have to include these.
-So long as there is a natural parent/child relationship between your controls, Ragdoll should behave just fine.
+    Yes, if you have extra controls - such as `twist` or `bend` - you can skip these if you don't care to simulate them.

     Simply skip over them as you select, from `torso_ctl` directly to `L_upperarm_ctl`.

-    In this tutorial however, we will use the clavicles to demonstrate a physical aspect of the Manikin which allows the arm to rotate in a very specific way.

 https://user-images.githubusercontent.com/2152766/145269586-121c8a06-5021-4f77-99a6-8373e23f6af4.mp4 controls